bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/mittelmann.md

 title!("")
 ```

-We notice several simple bifurcation points for which the dimension of the kernel of the jacobian is one dimensional.
+We note several simple bifurcation points for which the dimension of the kernel of the jacobian is one dimensional.
 In the above box, `δ = ( 1,  0)` gives the change in the stability.
 In this case, there is one vector in the kernel which is real.
 The bifurcation point 2 has a 2d kernel and is thus not amenable to automatic branch switching.

 ## Automatic branch switching at simple branch points